diohabara/dCPU/README.md

 ./test.sh
 ```

-and type the component you would like to test
+and type the component below you would like to test

+- `alu`
+- `decoder`

+is available

 ## Folder description

+- `img`
+  - includes images
 - `src`
   - includes source files
 - `test`
   - includes test bench files
-- `img`
-  - includes images

 ## referrences

 - For RISC-V